abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ### Conclusion

-In this section, we started from almost nothing --- just $1$ type.
+In this section, we started from almost nothing --- just the $Unit$ type.
 Then we defined a lot of stuff, very quickly.

 ![All types we have seen so far (with combinations): Unit, Bool, Maybe Bool, Nat, Maybe Nat, List of Nat, Bool or Nat](../06_type/all_types.svg)